 “Close your eyes.
 I am going to say 2 words.
 If they rhyme, raise your hand.
 If they don’t shake your head.”

 “Say the word hat.
 Good.
-Say the word hat again, but change the /h/ to /b/. (bat).
+Say the word hat again, but change the /h/ to /b/.” (bat)

-“Listen to these 3 words – mop, plop, flop, tag.
+“Listen to these words – mop, plop, flop, tag.
 Which of these does not rhyme?”

 “Can you finish my sentence for me.
 The cat sat on the _______.”

 As you read these rhyming books aloud, you will want to really exaggerate the sound of the rhyming words.

-Syllable Division in Phonological Awareness
+Dividing Syllables in Phonological Awareness

-Breaking up words into syllables or chunks is the second step of teaching phonological awareness.
+Breaking up words into syllables or chunks is the second step in developing phonological awareness.
 Why is syllable division important?